Center for Catholic Studies

-The Center for Catholic Studies (University of St. Thomas, Minnesota) is a research institution, founded in 1992, which aims to cultivate an interdisciplinary Catholic vision at the crossroads of faith and reason, spirituality and action, and Catholic thought and secular life.
+The Center for Catholic Studies (University of St. Thomas, Minnesota) is a research institute founded in 1992, which aims to cultivate an interdisciplinary Catholic vision at the crossroads of faith and reason, spirituality and action, and Catholic thought and secular life.
 The Center collaborates with the Department of Catholic Studies in the College of Arts and Sciences.

 Integration within the University of St. Thomas

-The Center for Catholic Studies and the Department of Catholic Studies are part of UST's College of Arts and Sciences.
-It maintains a special relationship with the School of Law, the Opus College of Business, Campus Ministry and the St. John Vianney Seminary.
+The Center for Catholic Studies and the Department of Catholic Studies are part of the UST's College of Arts and Sciences.
+They maintain a special relationship with the School of Law, the Opus College of Business, Campus Ministry, and the St. John Vianney Seminary.

-The Center and Department also have collaborated with a wide variety of units across the campus including the Saint Paul Seminary School of Divinity, the Muslim-Christian Dialogue Center, the Family Business Center, the Jay Phillips Center for Interfaith Learning, Academic Affairs, the Aquinas Chair of Theology and Philosophy, the Luann Dummer Center for Women and student clubs, and a number of academic departments.
+The Center and Department have also collaborated with a wide variety of units across the campus, including the Saint Paul Seminary School of Divinity, the Muslim-Christian Dialogue Center, the Family Business Center, the Jay Phillips Center for Interfaith Learning, Academic Affairs, the Aquinas Chair of Theology and philosophy, the Luann Dummer Center for Women, student clubs, and a number of academic departments.